The Danger In Plain Sight

 Any coach reluctant to sign a confidentiality agreement is raising a red flag.
 Take that sign seriously.
 Consider also requiring a few other important commitments from your new employees:

 A non-solicitation provision is really important.
 If a coach leaves, you want to be sure they cannot recruit your other coaches away.
 Remember, your coaches represent your most valuable investment.

 Verify your new coach is not subject to obligations with a prior employer that they can't honor while working for you.
 You want to know about these obligations and you want your new coach to disclose them or verify there aren't any.
 Also, you don't want that new coach bringing over any information they aren't supposed to have.

-Maybe your club creates nothing or you don't care if what you do create finds its way to your competitors..
+Maybe your club creates nothing or you don't care if what you do create finds its way to your competitors.
 OK, so perhaps you have nothing to protect, nothing to safeguard.
 That's okay.
-Clearly I'm speaking to those youth clubs, club leaders and coaches that are creators, thinkers, authors, inventors and developers and are developing "secret sauce"..
+Clearly I'm speaking to those youth clubs, club leaders and coaches who are creators, thinkers, authors, inventors and developers and are developing "secret sauce".
 Whether you are a youth soccer club, a college football team or a multi-national electric vehicle manufacturer, your proprietary information is your competitive edge.
 It represents the result of your organization's deepest thinking about problems and the unique ways you solve them in order to deliver better results for your customers and differentiate your organization from competitors.
 It represents sweat, long working hours, burning the midnight oil, financial investment in education, brainstorms and breakthroughs.
 It is all really valuable stuff.
 You need to use it and share it with your team, but you also need to protect it.
 The majority of coaches are honorable, forthright and conscientious.
-Have faith in humanity but be a little paranoid, That sounds contradictory, I know.
+Have faith in humanity but be a little paranoid.
+That sounds contradictory, I know.
 It is a messy world.
 Just remember, though, the danger might be hiding in plain sight.